bernatesquirol/tfm-docs/bayesian.md

 ### Model test

 We'll fit here a series of artificial data, some of which will follow the prior, and some of which won't, to see how well it behaves.
-We've created a visualization for

 WIP